If you’ve ever stared at a messy spreadsheet full of keywords, wondering how to turn chaos into a clear content plan, you’re not alone.

 Final Thoughts: Smarter SEO Starts With Smarter Clustering

-- Group by intent, not just keywords
+- Group keywords by intent, not wording